samyarsadat/ROS-Robot/CONTRIBUTING.md

 ## Submitting a Pull Request
 There are two Pull Request templates one for bug fixes and another for new features :

-   - <a href="https://github.com/samyarsadat/ROS-Robot/blob/dev/.github/PULL_REQUEST_TEMPLATE/bug-fix.md">Bug Fixes</a>
+   - <a href="https://github.com/samyarsadat/ROS-Robot/blob/stage-1/.github/PULL_REQUEST_TEMPLATE/bug-fix.md">Bug Fixes</a>
-   - <a href="https://github.com/samyarsadat/ROS-Robot/blob/dev/.github/PULL_REQUEST_TEMPLATE/new-feature.md">New Features</a>
+   - <a href="https://github.com/samyarsadat/ROS-Robot/blob/stage-1/.github/PULL_REQUEST_TEMPLATE/new-feature.md">New Features</a>

 <br>

-By contributing to the The ROS Robot project, you agree to license your contribution under <a href="https://github.com/samyarsadat/ROS-Robot/blob/dev/LICENSE">GNU GPL-v3</a>.
+By contributing to The ROS Robot project, you agree to license your contribution under <a href="https://github.com/samyarsadat/ROS-Robot/blob/dev/LICENSE">GNU GPL-v3</a>.